 If you use our services while you are outside the EU, your information may be transferred outside the EU to provide you with those services.

 We regularly review our retention periods for personal information.
 We are legally required to hold some types of information to fulfil our statutory obligations (for example the collection of Gift Aid).
 We will hold your personal information on our systems for as long as is necessary for the relevant activity, or if it is set out in any relevant contract you hold with us.
+If you have asked that we do not contact you, we will remove you from all communications.
 We keep this Policy under regular review.
-This Policy was last updated in April 2018.
+This Policy was last updated in December 2019.